-On this page, you will find a full and detailed guide to making road traffic accident claims for injuries you have sustained in a car, motorcycle or bicycle accident.
-It is aimed at educating people who have been the victims of a car crash, or other accident on the road, in how to best go about making a claim for compensation, with the best chance of succeeding.
+By Daniel Jackson.
+Last Updated On 15th March 2022.
+On this page, you will find a full and detailed guide to making road traffic accident compensation claims for injuries you have sustained in a car, motorcycle or bicycle accident.
+It is aimed at educating people who have been the victims of a car crash, or other accident on the road, on how to best go about making a claim for compensation, with the best chance of succeeding.

-You can contact us on 0161 696 9685 and we will talk you through the process of making a road traffic accident claim, and outline our No Win No Fee personal injury claims service.
+You can contact us using our accident claim helpline on 0161 696 9685 and we will talk you through the process of making a road traffic accident claim, and outline our No Win No Fee personal injury claims service.

 Jump to a Section:

 - A guide to road traffic accident claims